SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT for business.md

             - Connect to IoT Hub
             - Bootstrap the device to retrieve it, create if necessary, and update the device twin state
             - Update the device state using the state scripts we created, in order to send telemetry
             - Sends telemetry using the message template provided, as seen in the bus and traffic light device model scripts you edited earlier.
-Uses the DeviceClient class to send the message through the Device SDK for Azure IoT Devices |
+Uses the DeviceClient class to send the message through the Device SDK for Azure IoT Devices.

     - Visual Studio Project: WebService
         - File Path: v1\\Controllers\\SimulationsController